 I had just seen Gerhard Richter Painting [at Film Forum] a couple of days ago, and there's an image in that film that stayed in my brain...
 It's one of a couple of images that inspires Richter, and it's of piles of bodies having been gassed at one of the concentration camps, with people standing nearby them, very business-as-usual like.
 I felt like it could have been an image in Patience.
 It's significant for me, and I think even purposeful, to make that connection between my last experience in that same theater with the image in the Richter movie and the images in Patience... part of this continuous investigation of I don't know what exactly yet.
 In a kind of Sebaldian turn of events, I saw the Gerhard Richter retrospective during my aforementioned stay in London this past January.
 Doesn't sound very important, but I think that for some reason it might be!

 An extra note: I realized after posting this, that the novel resulting from Sebald's walk is very similar to a Richter painting.
-Both are profound examples and inspiration for how I feel I should not only make art, but lead my life: responding, meandering, getting lost, stopping to look, listen and make connections and following directions you have an uncontrollable and inexplicable affinity to.
+Both are profound examples and inspiration for how I feel I should not only make art, but approach life: respond, meander, get lost, stop to look, listen and make connections, and follow directions you have an uncontrollable and inexplicable affinity to.